gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/general-settings-gij-cloud.md

 ### What is Jira Development Information?

-[**Jira Development Information**](/git-integration-for-jira-cloud/jira-development-information-gij-cloud) is a suite of features available in Jira Software on the Cloud platform that puts commits, branches, and pull requests in context of Jira issues.
-Configure these settings to push development information (commits, branches, and pull requests) directly into your Jira Cloud instance.
+[**Jira Development Information**](/git-integration-for-jira-cloud/jira-development-information-gij-cloud) is a suite of Jira Software Cloud features that put commits, branches, and pull requests in context of Jira issues.
+Configure these settings to push development information directly into your Jira Cloud instance.

 #### General settings effect on Smart Commits commands